.

 The Authentic McCoy

-His lawyer Joseph Hardy (Ralph Michael) is charged with locating the benficiary, David McCoy, current whereabouts unknown.
+His executor Joseph Hardy (Ralph Michael) is charged with locating the benficiary, David McCoy, current whereabouts unknown.

 In fact John Hunter is besieged by claimants, all hopeful of getting the fortune.
 Another crook (Neil Hallett) approaches Hardy, for he really is named David McCoy, coincidentally, even if he is not the genuine McCoy.
 The pair cook up a swindle.

-Another stating to John Hunter that he is David, is a sailor (Bill Nagy) who has photos of himself with his dad years ago.
+Another who tells John Hunter that he is David, is a sailor (Bill Nagy) who has photos of himself with his dad years ago.
 He'd argued with his father and left home.
-He shows the photo to his landlady, who takes the photo to show Hardy.
-He brushes her off, for he has his own treasure hunter.
+He shows the photo to his landlady, who takes the photo to show Hardy, hoping for a reward.
+He brushes her off, for he has found his own treasure hunter.
 Hardy shows Hunter his manufactured evidence.
 It seems convincing, all that is needed is a birth certificate.

 The real McCoy, the sailor, bursts into Walter Allen's office at Eastern Insurance and is surprised to learn the claim is all but settled.
 The pair end in a punch up, McCoy being taken away by police.

-That discussion makes Hunter suspicious and when Hardy arrives with his forged certificate he is arrested, and all is revealed.
+That discussion makes Hunter convinced Hardy is part of a swindle.
+Thus when Hardy arrives with his forged certificate he is arrested, and Hunter explains why.

 .